namanmodani/CS-111-lab0/README.md

 # A Kernel Seedling

-This is a kernel module designed for Arch Linux that generates a process at `/proc/count`.
+This is a kernel module (designed for Arch Linux) that generates process at `/proc/count`.
 When you type `cat /proc/count`, it prints the number of processes.
 To get the number, the module looks at the kernel's process table.
 This is a basic way to see some of what the kernel is doing.

 ## Building
 ```shell